Gonzera/videochatru-mitm/README.md

 * **[Setup OBS](https://github.com/qrlk/videochatru-mitm#setup-obs)**
 * **[Setup VoiceMeeter Potato](https://github.com/qrlk/videochatru-mitm#setup-voicemeeter)**
 * **[Actually build videochatru-mitm](https://github.com/qrlk/videochatru-mitm#build-for-windows)**

+P.S.
+You will need several social media accounts if strange activity has been recorded from your IP.

 ## Setup OBS
 **videochatru-mitm** depends on OBS-Studio to capture each interlocutor's camera and stream it to the directshow virtual webcamera (obs-virtual-cam).